tasal9/ZamAI/Google-Summer-of-Code-Ideas.md

 ## Tips

-- Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the ":help" command from within neovim (`:help textlock`).
+- Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the `:help` command from within neovim (`:help textlock`).
 - Ask questions and post your partial work frequently (say, once every day or 2, if possible).
 It's OK if work is messy; just put "[WIP]" in the pull request (PR) title.
 - Take advantage of the continuous integration (CI) systems which automatically run against your pull requests.
 When you send work to a PR,  the full test-suite runs on the PR while you continue to work locally.
-- The [wiki](https://github.com/neovim/neovim/wiki) contains up-to-date documentation on building, debugging, and development tips.
+- `:help dev-tools` contains up-to-date documentation on building, debugging, and development tips.
 - Only a text editor, CMake, and a compiler are needed to develop Neovim.
-[Ctags](https://github.com/universal-ctags/ctags) is very helpful also.
+LSP or [ctags](https://github.com/universal-ctags/ctags) is very helpful also.
 - The [contributing guidelines](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md) are intended to be helpful, not rigid.